HarshithaPethuraj/pmos-care-companion/README.md

 ## Features

-###  Patient Mode
+### 🗣️ Patient Mode
 Plain-language, empathetic answers about symptoms, lifestyle, and diet.
 Every response cites its source document and ends with a "consult your doctor" disclaimer.
 Retrieval is filtered to patient-appropriate sources (ACOG / Mayo Clinic / NIH fact sheets).

-###  Clinician Mode
+### 🩻 Clinician Mode
 Technical, evidence-based summaries grounded in the ESHRE/ASRM 2023 International Guideline.
 Includes differential-diagnosis notes (thyroid dysfunction, hyperprolactinemia, Cushing's syndrome) and precise guideline references.
 Retrieval is filtered to clinician-appropriate sources.

-###  Rotterdam Criteria Checklist
+### ✅ Rotterdam Criteria Checklist
 A transparent rule engine (no ML) evaluating the 3 Rotterdam criteria — irregular cycles, hyperandrogenism, polycystic ovarian morphology.
 Shows which criteria are met and whether the 2-of-3 threshold is reached.
 Explicitly **not a diagnosis**; recommends clinical confirmation.
+Includes an optional "Other Symptoms" tracker to bring to a doctor's appointment.

+### 🧪 Understand Your Blood Test
+An educational explainer for PMOS-relevant blood markers (testosterone, SHBG, LH, FSH, AMH, prolactin, TSH, 17-OHP, fasting insulin, HbA1c, lipid panel).
+Explains what each marker means and what to ask a doctor — grounded in the knowledge base. **Deliberately does not accept file uploads or interpret personal values**, avoiding the privacy and misdiagnosis risks of reading real reports.

-###  Safety Guardrails
+### 🛡️ Safety Guardrails
-A layered defense: fast regex pre-filters + an LLM safety classifier that routes each query to `ALLOW_SAFE`, `BLOCK_DIAGNOSE`, or `ESCALATE_RED_FLAG`.
-A prompt-injection scanner excludes malicious retrieved chunks from the context before they reach the LLM.
+A layered defense: fast regex pre-filters, an LLM safety classifier that routes each query to `ALLOW_SAFE` / `BLOCK_DIAGNOSE` / `ESCALATE_RED_FLAG`, and a **two-layer prompt-injection defense** (regex scan + LLM classifier) that excludes malicious retrieved chunks from the context before they reach the LLM.

 ### 📍 Find a Doctor
 A curated directory of 100+ gynecologists across **7 Indian metros** (Chennai, Bengaluru, Mumbai, Delhi, NCR, Hyderabad, Kolkata), with PCOS/PMOS-focused specialists flagged.
 Falls back to a live API search for any city not in the curated list.
 Includes an explicit "not a referral or endorsement" disclaimer.